 American History and Institutions: If not satisfied prior to UCLA entrance, see the UCLA General Catalog for courses that will meet this requirement.

 Students who transfer from other UC campuses or change their major from another UCLA school or College and have completed their GE and writing requirements prior to entry do not have to complete the School’s GE and writing requirements.
 Students choosing this option must complete all requirements prior to entry or they will be required to complete the School’s plan.

 INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM

-Students who transfer from a California community college and have completed the IGETC do not have to complete the School's GE and writing requirements.
-Students choosing this option must complete the IGETC entirely prior to entry or they will be required to complete the school's plan.
+Students who transfer from a California community college and have completed the IGETC do not have to complete the School’s GE, foreign language, and writing requirements.
+Students choosing this option must complete the IGETC entirely prior to entry or they will be required to complete the school’s plan.

 To receive Dean’s Honors in the School of Theater, Film and Television, you must have at least 12 graded units per term with a grade-point average of 3.8 for less than 16 units of work (3.7 GPA for 16 or more units.)
 The honor is posted on your transcript for the appropriate term.
 You are NOT eligible for Dean’s Honors in any given term, if you receive an Incomplete or Not Passed (NP) grade, change a grade or repeat a course.

 Honors at graduation are awarded to students with superior grade point averages.
 To be eligible, you must have completed 90 or more units for a letter grade at the University of California.

 Questions regarding any of these requirements should be directed to the School’s Student Services Office, 103 East Melnitz Building, (310) 206-8441